Itombwe owl: Description

 The Itombwe owl is a small owl with chestnut brown on the upper-parts, black and white spots on the crown and nape, and reddish cream underparts.
 The only specimens known have been adult females, males and juveniles are therefore unknown.
-It is similar to the other Phodilus species in being smaller than typical barn owls, and having the more U-shaped facial disk; however, the ear-like feather tufts are hardly visible.
-While it does show some similarities to the Oriental bay owl in its plumage colour and pattern, its facial disc is heart shaped like that of the western barn owl, and the similarity with the oriental bay owl may be due to convergence.
+It is smaller than typical barn owls and has a more U-shaped facial disk; its earlike feather tufts are hardly visible.
+Similar to the Oriental bay owl in plumage colour and pattern, its facial disc is heart-shaped like that of the western barn owl, and either resemblance may be due to convergence.

-Voice

-In 1990, some long mournful whistles made by an unidentified owl were tape-recorded in Nyungwe Forest in Rwanda and were thought to be those of the Congo bay owl.

 Distribution and habitat

 The type specimen was collected at Muusi, at an altitude of 2,430m, in the Itombwe Mountains in the eastern Democratic Republic of Congo in 1951.
 It was then unconfirmed until a second individual was captured in a mist net in 1996 in the south east corner of the Itombwe Mountains, some 95 km south of, and 600m, lower than the collection site of the type specimen.
-In addition there was the recording in Rwanda mentioned above and a possible sighting in Burundi in 1974.

 Both of the specimens captured were taken in similar habitat of montane forest interspersed with areas of grassland and stands of bamboo.

+In addition there was a possible sighting in Burundi in 1974, and recordings of an unidentified owl made in Rwanda in 1990 may have been from this species.

 Conservation

 The biology of the Itombwe owl is almost completely unknown as is its population size or even its complete geographic range.
 Conservation efforts cannot start without this research.
 It is threatened by the clearing of its habitat for small scale agriculture as well as by logging, mining, wildfires and forest clearance.
 The Itombwe Forest has recently been proposed as a community reserve, but its boundaries still require defining.
+The Itombwe Nature Reserve was established, but enforcement has been lacking, as the expected development in infrastructure, tourism, and jobs did not materialize.
+Nonetheless, the forest remains relatively intact.